CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 This pseudo-op must be inside kernel configuration.
 Enable usage of the TG_SIZE_EN.

+### .useargs

+This pseudo-op must be inside kernel configuration.
+Indicate that kernel uses arguments.

 ### .useenqueue

 This pseudo-op must be inside kernel configuration.
 Indicate that kernel uses